BOughT

 Task 6: What is the compilation timestamp for the malware?

-We will conduct a static analysis of the malicious file using a tool called CFF Explorer from the Explorer Suite.
+We will conduct a static analysis of the malicious file using a tool called CFF Explorer from the Explorer Suitearrow-up-right.
 This tool allows us to extract basic information about the malware.
 We can identify the compilation timestamp, which represents the modified date of the file.
 This information is shown in the image below.

 Answer 6: 2037-09-03 08:20:55